DeepaVezhaventhan/Hotel_Reservation_system/README.md

 5. User-Friendly Interface: The application offers an intuitive and user-friendly interface for customers to navigate through room options and make reservations effortlessly.

 **Prerequisites**
-Java JDK
-Hibernate ORM
-MySQL Database
+Java JDK, Hibernate ORM, MySQL Database